HotDB-Community/hotdb-documents/docs/en/latest/manual-update.md

 ##### Start compute node service

-Compute node service program is started in no particular order, and can be started successively and then log in to any compute node manager port (3325 by default) and execute the command "show @@cluster" to inquire the running status and role information of compute node in current cluster.
+Compute node service program is started in no particular order, and can be started successively and then log in to any compute node manager port (3325 by default) and execute the command `show @@cluster` to inquire the running status and role information of compute node in current cluster.

 ### Multi-node cluster upgrade without service stopped